Grig84/ethics_fall2025/_casestudy/00_index.md

 0(0:Fully Human) --> 1(1:A Little Help);
 1 --> 2(2:We're Getting There);
 2 --> 3(3:Supervised Autonomous);
-3 -- CONTROL CHANGE --> 4(4:Autonomous-ish);
+3 -- DRIVERLESS --> 4(4:Autonomous-ish);
 4 --> 5(5:Autonomous);
 ```
-Here will be a flow chart of the different autonomous levels, with markers denoting where most automakers are, and a shift in color/shape to denote that the computer is the primary thing in charge as opposed to the driver.
+^^^Here will be a flow chart of the different autonomous levels, with markers denoting where most automakers are, and a shift in color/shape to denote that the computer is the primary thing in charge as opposed to the driver.

 ## Levels?
 What are those?
 There are six different levels of autonomous vehicles(AVs), ranging from level zero, where you are fully in control of your car, to level 5, where you have no control at all.
-Each level has different benefits and safety concerns
+Each level has many different elements you need to take into account when deciding on a car.
+For lawmakers and those interested in the legislations, see our final section.
+For those who are intent on purchasing a new vehicle, look at the examples, safety, and security concerns of each level detailed on their sub-page.

 HERE WILL BE AN IMAGE DENOTING LEVEL 0